GarritWilsonDS/kaggle_sco/README.md

 It should be noted that the dataset provided from kaggle was **not** originally intended to be used for machine learning predictions, but rather for exploratory analysis.

-The use of ML was mostly aimed at practicing ML - related skills.
+The use of ML in this project was mostly aimed at practicing ML - related skills.

 ## The Data